CZ-NIC/knot-resolver/modules/http/README.rst

 	?["up"]?["up"]?["up"]

-Since the stream handlers are effectively coroutines, you are free to keep state and yield using cqueues.
+Since the stream handlers are effectively coroutines, you are free to keep state and yield using `cqueues library <http://www.25thandclement.com/~william/projects/cqueues.html>`_.

 This is especially useful for WebSockets, as you can stream content in a simple loop instead of chains of callbacks.